 Wrapping it up

-Ratings and reviews are important to app store visibility and acquiring new customers, but great reviews are difficult to come by.
+Ratings and reviews are important to app store visibility and customer acquisition, but great reviews are difficult to come by.
 In order to receive positive reviews from customers, developers must ask for them in a way that makes the experience pleasant for the customer, no matter what.

 Hopefully these tips will help you in your future ratings and reviews efforts.
 See you at the top of the charts!